MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 For the **visualName** and **cardName** sections, use a specific visual and card name.
 Currently, the **styleName** is always an asterisk (*), but in a future release you’ll be able to create different styles for your visuals and give them names (similar to the table and matrix style feature). **propertyName** is the name of the formatting option and **propertyValue** is the value for that formatting option.

-For **visualName** and **cardName**, you can use an asterisk ("\*") if you want that setting to apply to all visuals or cards that have a property.
-If you use an asterisk ("\*") for both the visual and card name, you're effectively applying a setting globally in your report, such as a font size or specific font family for all text across all visuals.
+For **visualName** and **cardName**, use an asterisk in quotes if you want that setting to apply to all visuals or cards that have a property.
+If you use an asterisk for both the visual and card name, you're effectively applying a setting globally in your report, such as a font size or specific font family for all text across all visuals.

 Here’s an example that sets a few properties through the visual styles: